HEXO Corp. (HEXO) – Don’t Be So Quick to Call it Dead

 The top institutional shareholder in the company is ETF Managers Group, LLC with over 9.65 million shares valued at $35.5 million.
 The investor’s holdings represent 7.88% of the HEXO Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Millennium Management LLC with 0.69 million shares valued at $2.54 million to account for 0.56% of the shares outstanding.
 The other top investors are Renaissance Technologies, LLC which holds 0.64 million shares representing 0.52% and valued at over $2.35 million, while Mirae Asset Global Investments Co., Ltd. holds 0.42% of the shares totaling 0.51 million with a market value of $1.88 million.

-The stock witnessed a -9.16% loss in the last 1 month and extending the period to 3 months gives it a 56.40%, and is -10.06% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 7.28% over the week and 8.99% over the month.
+The stock witnessed a 0.92% loss in the last 1 month and extending the period to 3 months gives it a 78.80%, and is 3.79% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.90% over the week and 8.15% over the month.

 HEXO Corp.
 (HEXO) Analyst Forecasts